Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: System Model

 \section{System Model}

 A MIMO interference channel is considered in which $K$ transmitters communicate with their respective receivers over a shared medium.
-For the sake of notational simplicity, we consider the symmetric case where each transmitter has $M$ antennas while each receiver is equipped with $N$ antennas, although the method applies to more general non-symmetric settings as well.
+For the sake of notational simplicity, we consider the symmetric case where each transmitter has $M$ antennas while each receiver is equipped with $N$ antennas, although the method discussed here applies to non-symmetric settings as well.

-Transmitter $j$ employs a precoding matrix ${{\bf V}}_j$ to transmit $d$ data streams to its respective receiver.
-The vector at receiver $i$ reads
+Assume that transmitter $j$ employs a precoding matrix ${{\bf V}}_j$ to transmit $d$ data streams to its respective receiver.
+The $N$-dimensional signal at receiver $i$ reads